1601-mma2013/Pasola/README.md

 2. How

-   Providing directions to specific products on store shelves inside clients retail store.
+   - Providing directions to all products on store shelves inside clients retail store for shoppers.
+   - Create shopping lists.

    ​